Seneca-BSA/bsa/docs/sep600/lab2.md

 ### IDE Option 2: Mbed Studio

 1. Go to the following link to download Mbed Studio. [https://os.mbed.com/studio/](https://os.mbed.com/studio/)
-1. You'll need to sign-up for an Mbed account.
+1. You'll need to sign up for an Mbed account.
-1. Install Mbed Studio and sign-in to Mbed Studio using the account you just created.
+1. Install Mbed Studio and sign in to Mbed Studio using the account you just created.
-1. Follow the instruction [here](https://os.mbed.com/docs/mbed-studio/current/getting-started/index.html) to load the LED blink program to test your setup.
+1. Follow the instructions [here](https://os.mbed.com/docs/mbed-studio/current/getting-started/index.html) to load the LED blink program to test your setup.
-1. Select the approtiate board then replace the default code with the following:
+1. Select the appropriate board then replace the default code with the following:
 <hr/><pre>
 int main()
 {
     // Initialise the digital pin LED1 as an output DigitalOut led(LED1);
-    // remove ifdef from default code
+    // remove ifdef from the default code

     printf("Program started!\r\n"); // added to test serial